next0/gtd/README.md

 `gulp build` - build code

-`gulp start` - watch files and rebuild code when a file changes
+`gulp` - watch files and rebuild code when a file changes